botshashka/CitySim/README.md

 this mode so the TrainCarts counts stay authoritative, and CitySim refreshes the totals whenever TrainCarts is enabled, reloaded, or disabled.

+**Requirements:** Install both [TrainCarts](https://modrinth.com/plugin/traincarts) and [Vault](https://modrinth.com/plugin/vaultunlocked) before switching the counting mode.
+CitySim relies on Vault being loaded to bootstrap the integration; if either plugin is missing, it falls back to manual station counts until they are present.

 ## Configuration (`config.yml`)
 CitySim drops a `config.yml` file in `plugins/CitySim/`.
 The shipped defaults work well for most servers, but everything is open for tweaking: